 We all may annoyed when the doggo will not stop his yapping, so instead of getting annoyed let’s understand what the yapping is all about.
 The most common auditory communications for a dog are barking, growling, and whimpering.

-Dogs tend to bark when they are alerting you of another human or animal in his territory, to say hello to you or to get your attention for play time.
+Barking: dogs tend to bark when they are alerting you of another human or animal in his territory, to say hello to you or to get your attention for play time.

-Dogs whimper to show submission as a defence mechanism to either a human or another dog.
+Whimpering: dogs whimper to show submission as a defence mechanism to either a human or another dog.
 Whimpering can be a display of anxiety, pain and attention seeking; it is the closest a dog can get to communication with a human.

 Dogs like any other animal have ways to communicate with you, they bark, growl, whimper and often you will find a grunting dog that shows you their pleasure.
 As a dog owner you will slowly learn all the different noises your animal makes as their behaviour will reflect on the noises they make.